OctopusDeploy/blog/blog/2020-01/devops-documentation/index.md

 So if Jenkins ever refreshes their UI, you can be assured that the Octopus Guides will be kept up to date.

-### Testable documentation

-Although the documentation is still written by hand, there is now a one-to-one mapping between the steps outlined in the documentation to the Gherkin script that we execute and verify with GitHub Actions.
-This means we now have documentation that is backed by automated tests, which is essential when producing the amount of content that we include with the Octopus Guides.
-Scheduling regular runs of the workflows mean we can be notified of any product updates that might break our scripts, and therefore require the documentation to be updated.

 ## Conclusion

-By adopting DevOps best practices like infrastructure as code, automated pipelines, and testing, it is possible to streamline some of the most manual, tedious, and expensive aspects of creating and maintaining significant volumes of high-quality documentation.
+By adopting DevOps best practices like infrastructure as code, automated testing, and pipelines, it is possible to streamline some of the most manual, tedious, and expensive aspects of creating and maintaining significant volumes of high-quality documentation.
 With just a few months’ worth of work, a team of 2 produced thousands of screenshots, hours of video, and hundreds of thousands of words, all automatically generated and verified.

 If you are an Octopus customer, we hope you find these new guides valuable, and if you’re interested in producing similar content the links below will take you to the resources that were mentioned in this blog: